Part of the

 Project introduction and background information

-In the 4TU.CEE project Virtuous reasoning with AI, Vlasta Sikimić (PI), Yara Daamen, Karolina Doulougeri and Krist Vaesen are launching an educational intervention designed to shape the next generation of virtuously minded engineers.
+In the project Virtuous reasoning with AI, our team, consisting of Vlasta Sikimić (PI), Yara Daamen, Karolina Doulougeri and Krist Vaesen, is launching an educational intervention designed to shape the next generation of virtuously minded engineers.
 At a time when AI systems influence decisions at every level of society, education faces a defining challenge: teaching students not just to use AI, but to question it.
 In the new course, Critical thinking in the age of AI, students will engage with intellectual justice to confront algorithmic bias and intellectual honesty to tackle transparency and accountability in AI systems.
 Through carefully designed learning activities, the project cultivates higher-order thinking about responsible AI use, empowering students to critically examine, ethically design, and challenge intelligent technologies.
-This initiative directly supports TU/e’s values by educating engineers who build new systems wisely."
+Our initiative directly supports TU/e’s values by educating engineers who build new systems wisely.

 Objective and expected outcomes